syndesisio/syndesis/proposals/044-integration-model.md

 ### Active

 An _active_ integration is a running integration.
-This state can be either created from a _Draft_ state when the integration gets published of from an _Inactive_ state when a suspended integration is started again.
+This state can be either created from a _Draft_ state when the integration gets published from an _Inactive_ state when a suspended integration is started again.

 ### Inactive